North Pacific right whale: Vocalizations

-In 2017, research by NOAA scientist Jessica L. Crance and other NOAA scientists was able to definitively attribute gunshots to North Pacific right whales, and found that among the animals sampled gunshots were heard ~50 times more frequently than upcalls.
+In 2017, research by NOAA scientist Jessica L. Crance and other NOAA scientists definitively attributed gunshots to North Pacific right whales and found that, among the animals sampled, gunshots were heard ~50 times more frequently than upcalls.
 Because gunshots to be used much more and are less likely to be mistaken for a humpback call, this should improve the detectability of right whales in the North Pacific using passive acoustic monitoring, and improve the ability to locate individual whales from ships as well.

 Habitat preferences

 Right whales' habitat preferences vary depending on the time of year.
-In spring, summer and fall, the right whales are seeking concentrations of food.
+In spring, summer, and fall, the right whales are seeking concentrations of food.
 In winter, in the North Atlantic and Southern Hemisphere, pregnant females and their calves generally seek out shallow, protected bays in which to give birth and raise their calves.
 In the North Pacific, the pattern of right whales seeking out areas of high food is the same, but female right whales and calves in the North Pacific do not show the clear pattern of concentrating in nearshore aggregations.
 The distribution of North Pacific right whales in winter remains a major mystery.

-Since there are so few right whales to observe in the North Pacific, and they are generally feeding far from shore, alternative analyses of habitat preferences are required.
+Since there are so few right whales to observe in the North Pacific and they generally feed far from shore, alternative analyses of habitat preferences are required.
 Gregr used maps of historic whaling catches and added oceanographic data from other sources to identify preferred habitats.
-His analysis suggest that on the scale of ocean basins, North Pacific right whales seek out regions of cold water with low inter-annual variability and high within-season variability (i.e. areas where high frontal activity occurred predictably from year to year).
-However, and a more localized regional scale these correlations weakened.
+His analysis suggests that on the scale of ocean basins, North Pacific right whales seek out regions of cold water with low inter-annual variability and high within-season variability (i.e., areas where high frontal activity occurred predictably from year to year).
+However, on a more localized regional scale, these correlations weakened.

 In winter, North Pacific right whales can occur from the Bering Sea as far south as the Bonin Islands.
 It is the whales that go south that are frequently seen close to shore.
 Right whales have historically been found closer to shore in very shallow waters than other large baleen whales, but they are by no means limited to near-shore habitats.
 There is a record of a female North Atlantic right whale giving birth 63 km off the shores of Jacksonville, Florida.